Constitution of the Balint Society of Australia

 (b) keep correct accounts and books showing the financial affairs of the Association with full details of all receipts and expenditure connected with the activities of the Association.

-(3) The funds of the Association shall be derived from entrance fees, annual subscriptions, donations and such other sources as the board determines.
+(3) The funds of the Association shall be derived from annual subscriptions, leadership training fees, donations and such other sources as the BSANZ Board determines, including membership entrance fees if levied.

 (1) The common seal of the Association must be kept in the custody of the Secretary.